Help! There Are So Many Centipedes In And Around My Katy Home

 Spiders don't need venom to scare people.
-For many, the eight legs and intimidating look of spiders is enough to send shivers down their spines.
+For many, the eight legs and intimidating look of spiders are enough to send shivers down their spines.
 And while most spiders in Fort Worth can't do much harm to you, the black widow is one exception.
 It's one of the few spiders in the country that can send you to the hospital, and there are a few things you should know about it.

 Black widows are shiny and black and named for the tendency females of the species have to eat their mates.
 While the males are all black, females have a red hourglass on their bottom abdomen.
 These Fort Worth spiders don't like to be disturbed, so they tend to build webs in basements and other unused areas of the home.